 Satya had grown in the company slowly over a 24-year period to become a senior executive.
-But despite the existing culture during much of Bill Gates’ and Steve Ballmer’s era, Satya had known what to pick from his predecessors and what to leave.
+Despite the existing culture during much of Bill Gates’ and Steve Ballmer’s era, Satya had known what to pick from his predecessors and what to leave.
 He came in with fire to transform the company, to improve on the vision, and to enhance intelligence and creativity.
 His way of leadership was different from Bill Gates who was extremely aggressive, and Ballmer who built on that aggressiveness with more competitiveness.
 The new CEO, instead of carrying on with the culture which was clearly failing, decided to follow transformational leadership by idealizing influence, inspirational motivation, individualized consideration, and intellectual stimulation.

-Satya wanted to focus more on people learning, collaborating in the way of teamwork, being creative and stimulating intellectuality.
-More than anything at all, he wanted the whole company to be results-oriented
+Satya wanted to focus more on people learning, collaborating through teamwork, being creative and stimulating intellectuality.
+More than anything at all, he wanted the whole company to be results-oriented.

-4 years since taking over when the company’s shares were trading between $25 and $40, Microsoft’s shares are now trading at $101 as of today, and the company’s market cap has grown to $800B.
-In such a short time, Satya Nadella has managed to bring back Microsoft from a deep uncertain hole to a place of belief.
+4 years since taking over (when the company’s shares were trading between $25 and $40), Microsoft’s shares are now trading at $101, and the company’s market cap has grown to $1.886 T. In such a short time, Satya Nadella has managed to bring Microsoft back from a deep uncertain hole to a place of hope.
 People are starting to love Microsoft again, a love that has not been experienced much ever since Bill Gates stepped down from the CEO role at the company.

 At the height of the Bill Gates era, desktop software was the revolution.
-Bill’s mission to ensure that every home in the US had a personal computer which would be running Windows OS had more than been achieved as Microsoft owned 99% of that market.
-During the era of Steve Ballmer who took over from Gates, the market began to shift desktop software first mentality.
-It is during those 10 years when Microsoft was the most valuable company in the world that innovation peaked but Microsoft didn’t listen soon enough to get in on the game early enough.
+Bill’s mission to ensure that every home in the US had a personal computer that would be running Windows OS had been beyond achieved as Microsoft owned 99% of that market.
+During the era of Steve Ballmer who took over from Gates, the market began to shift the desktop software-first mentality.
+It is during those 10 years when Microsoft was the most valuable company in the world that innovation peaked but Microsoft didn’t get in on the game early enough.

 How did Satya Nadella Reinvent Microsoft?